-This CASE Report will develop a prescriptive pathway and compliance option for all-electric multifamily buildings that use electric appliances for all regulated and non-regulated end uses.
+This measure will develop prescriptive and performance compliance pathway(s) for all-electric multifamily buildings that use electric appliances for all regulated and non-regulated end uses.
 This topic builds on the 2019 prescriptive requirements for low-rise residential buildings that allow heat pump water heating (individual water heaters) and space heating.
-The update in the 2019 code cycle did not address non-regulated end uses such as appliances and plug loads.
+The 2019 update did not address central water heating and non-regulated end uses such as appliances and plug loads.

 Give Us Your Feedback